MarEichler/bwe-website/content/spiritualdirection/who.md

       text-align:left;
       ">
 <h2> Who is a good prospect for spiritual direction? </h2>
-Any one who is interested in growing their spirituality!
+Anyone who is interested in growing their spirituality!
 Spiritual direction is about where you are right now and practicing the presence in the current moment.
 </div>